 The original church was a half-timbered design and unfortunately had to be demolished in the 1980s due to dry rot.
-A line drawing of the original church hangs in the present day church.
+A line drawing of the original church hangs in the present day building.

-The present church building was created out of the old Sunday School building.
-A block of flats (Regency Court) was erected on the site of the old church on Wilbraham Road and the current church is located to the rear, with access to the right of the flats to a small car park.
+The present building was created from the old Sunday School.
+A block of flats (Regency Court) was erected on the site of the old church on Wilbraham Road and the current building is located to the rear, with access to the right of the flats to a small car park.

-The church itself is plain with clear glass windows giving views of the surrounding mature trees.
+The building is plain with clear glass windows giving views of the surrounding mature trees.
 The gable windows are lightly stained with flower patterns.

-Above the worship leader’s lectern is a round stained glass window portraying a lotus in full bloom.
+Above the lectern is a round stained glass window portraying a lotus in full bloom.